prestodb/presto/presto-docs/src/main/sphinx/installation/spark.rst

 Executing Presto on Spark
 =========================

-When there is a need to execute long running queries, Presto offers an option to scale the resource management using Spark, as it doesn'f offer one currently by itself.
-This way Presto can be executed as a stand alone application on Spark.
+When there is a need to execute long running or memory-intensive queries, Presto offers an option to scale the resource management by using Spark, as it doesn't offer one currently by itself.
+This way Presto can be executed as a standalone application on Spark.

 Steps